-For a student to be considered in full compliance, all of the School of Nursing compliance requirements (except for the flu shot) must be valid for the entire academic year.
+For a student to be considered in full compliance, all School of Nursing compliance requirements must be valid for the entire academic year.
 This includes fall and winter terms and may include the spring term, summer term, and/or spring/summer term if students are enrolled in the School of Nursing courses.
 None of the compliance requirements may expire at any time during the academic year.

-All compliance requirements, except for the flu shot, must be uploaded to and be in an approved or completed status by Complio/American Databank, our compliance certification vendor, by the dates determined for the 2021/2022 academic year (see a detailed list of Compliance Requirements by academic level located in the School of Nursing website).
-Flu shots for the 2021/2022 academic year must be uploaded to and in an approved or completed status by Complio/American DataBank by the end of the day on November 29th for all undergraduate students.
-Students are advised to upload their compliance materials at least 2 weeks before the due date to allow processing time for approval.
-Any student who does not have all requirements needed for the academic year in an approved/completed status by the required deadlines listed below may be subject to the following conditions:
+All compliance requirements, except for the flu shot, must be uploaded to and be in a "meets requirements" status by Complio, our compliance certification vendor, by the dates determined for the 2022/2023 academic year (see a detailed list of Compliance Requirements by academic level located in the School of Nursing website).
+Flu shots for the 2022/2023 academic year must be uploaded to and in a "meets requirements" status with Complio by the end of the day on November 28th for all undergraduate students.
+Students are advised to upload their compliance materials at least 2 weeks prior to the due date to allow processing time for approval.
+Any student who does not have all requirements needed for the academic year in a "meets requirements" status by the required deadlines listed below may be subject to the following conditions:

-Will not be able to attend scheduled clinical and/or subject to a registration hold for the winter term.
+Will not be able to attend scheduled clinical or subject to a registration hold for the winter term.